linhnk1/CashFactoryPanthera/README.md

 Installation (you can open www/index.html file to have a more interactive install section) :

 - Install linux OS on your host machine (a low consuming and cheap linux compatible box if you want a dedicated computer) or you can use an already set linux server running 24/7 as this software is very low ressources consuming.
-- Download CashFactory latest release in $HOME directory : cd $HOME, then : wget https://github.com/linhnk1/CashFactoryPanthera/archive/refs/tags/v1.0.tar.gz , then uncompress : tar -xvf v1.0.tar.gz
+- Download CashFactoryPanthera latest release in $HOME directory : cd $HOME, then : wget https://github.com/linhnk1/CashFactoryPanthera/archive/refs/tags/v1.0.2.tar.gz , then uncompress : tar -xvf v1.0.2.tar.gz
-- Edit created directory name to CashFactory and cd inside : mv CashFactory-1.2 CashFactory ; cd CashFactory
+- Edit created directory name to CashFactoryPanthera and cd inside : mv CashFactoryPanthera-1.0.2 CashFactoryPanthera ; cd CashFactoryPanthera
 - Run install script (Need to run it as sudo -supervisor-) : sudo ./setup.sh
 - Create an account for the app(s) you want to use (8 app supported : see Registering section below)
 - Update .env file with the account details (put your account informations in defined environment variables)
 - (Optional) If you don't want to use all app : comment or delete the corresponding section in docker-compose.yml
-- Special procedure for Earnapp : you will need to add your device in the dashboard, to get the id use Portainer to open "exec console" on the Earnapp container (or through ssh enter: docker exec -it cashfactory_Earnapp_1 sh) and type : earnapp showid, to add the device you need to enter this link in your browser https://earnapp.com/r/your-id replacing "your-id" with the id you found earlier with show-id.
+- Special procedure for Earnapp : you will need to add your device in the dashboard, to get the id use Portainer to open "exec console" on the Earnapp container (or through ssh enter: docker exec -it CashFactoryPanthera_Earnapp_1 sh) and type : earnapp showid, to add the device you need to enter this link in your browser https://earnapp.com/r/your-id replacing "your-id" with the id you found earlier with show-id.
-- Special procedure for Bitping : you will need to enter manually credential to initialize (TODO : easiest way ?), in $HOME/CashFactory type : sudo docker run -it -v $HOME/CashFactory/data/bitping/:/root/.bitping bitping/bitping-node:latest , then enter your credential , once this is done CTL-C to end container
+- Special procedure for Bitping : you will need to enter manually credential to initialize (TODO : easiest way ?), in $HOME/CashFactoryPanthera type : sudo docker run -it -v $HOME/CashFactoryPanthera/data/bitping/:/root/.bitping bitping/bitping-node:latest , then enter your credential , once this is done CTL-C to end container

 Registering section and supported cash earning apps :